R-js/libRmath.js/README.md

 #### Summary

-In 'R', the functions that generate random deviates of distributions (Example: Poisson (`rpois`), Student-t (`rt`), Normal (`rnorm`), etc) use uniform PRNG's directly or indirectly (as wrapped in a normal distributed PRNG).
 This section discusses the `normal distributed PRNG's` that have been ported from R to JS.

 All 6 `normal random generators` have been ported and tested to yield exactly the same as their R counterpart.

 #### General Use

 All normal random generator adhere to the same principles:

 1. A constructor that takes an instance of a uniform PRNG as an argument
-2. `unif_random`: get a random value, same as `rnorm(1)` in R
+2. A function `norm_random`: get a random value, same as `rnorm(1)` in R.
+3. A function `unif_random`: the underlying _uniform_ PRNG.
-3. We adhere to the `R` default for _uniform_ PRNG when none is explicitly specified: `Mersenne-Twister`.
+4. The default argument for the constructor for _normal_ PRNG is : `Mersenne-Twister`.
+5. The class instance property `rng` contains the wrapped _uniform_ PRNG instance.
-4. All PRNG producing normal variates are packaged under the name space `rng.normal`.
+5. All PRNG producing normal variates are packaged under the JS library name space `rng.normal`.

 #### "Ahrens Dieter"